Secure the best salary and compensation package

 Such a strategy isn't always the right option, though.
 With some preparation, you may be able to land yourself a significantly better package.

 Firstly, don't accept on the spot, but rather ask if the package is negotiable and what the available salary range is.
-If there's wiggle room, ask for time to consider and agree on a time and date to renew discussions.
+If there's wiggle room, ask for time to consider, then agree on a time and date to renew discussions.

 In this spare time you've bought yourself, establish the salary range that you'd find acceptable for yourself.
 This will make reaching an agreement much easier.